avimehenwal/mydocs/content/lifestyle/anime.md

 * How to make images at 24 frames / second?
 * Make in 3D first then animate over it using 2D techniques like frame tracing

+## Story Boarding

+* Villain - we detach from
+* Antihero - immoral still we root for character

 ## Top Animation Studios